iamdanielv/ml/install.md

     print(f"Accuracy: {correct}")
    ```

-8. After running the sample, you should get soemthing similar to:
+8. After running the sample, you should get something similar to:

     ```shell
     Epoch 0, loss: 1.136345386505127